AUA Summit - What is Penile Cancer?

 The cells are also given a “grade”.
 This is a measure of how abnormal the cells look.
 The grade is often a number, from 1 to 4.
 The higher the number, the more abnormal the cells look.
 Higher-grade cancers tend to grow and spread more quickly than lower-grade cancers.

 If your doctor believes that cancer has spread to nearby lymph nodes, other tests will be done.
-A lymph node biopsy will help determine the cancer’s stage and grade.
+A lymph node biopsy may be used to help determine the cancer’s stage and grade.
 If cancer is thought to spread to other parts of the body, imaging tests (such as a CT scan, or MRI) will be done.

-If tests suggest cancer, prompt care and regular follow-up will be very important.
+If tests suggest cancer, prompt care and regular follow-up will be of great value.
+Early and aggressive treatment are also important.

 Treatment

-If penile cancer is found early, it can be treated with success and low risk.
+If penile cancer is found early and is low grade and/or stage, it can be treated with success and low risk.
 If the tumor is on top of the skin, it may be treated with a skin cream.
 This cream has few side effects.
 External beam radiation is also a therapy for small lesions.
+Other options can include thing such as lasers.

-If the lesion is larger, but still about the size of a pea, a small local excision or “Moh’s surgery” may be done.
+If the lesion is larger, but still about the size of a pea, a small local excision or “Moh’s surgery” may be done depending on the where the lesion is found.
 This is a type of surgery where layers of abnormal tissue are shaved off until normal tissue is reached.
 With both of these methods, the penis should still look normal and work as usual.
 But careful follow-up is vital to check for early recurrence.
 With small lesions, it’s not likely that cancer has spread to the lymph nodes.
 For this reason, it’s often not necessary to remove the lymph nodes.

 Early detection is very important.
 It not only ensures better results, but there are more treatment options.